Vivekanand-R/AI-Product-Framework/README.md

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />

 The new Agile version targets large-scale, complex settings like distributed and enterprise teams, emphasizing outcomes, value streams, continuous delivery, and user-centered design.
-Agile 2.0:- 2.0 seems to be expensive which AI cannot afford it.
+Agile 2.0:- AI might go hand on hand in the next iterations natively, while 2.0 unlocks capabilities atleast now.
+A shift towards a native or near-native to 2.0 is likely, with the twin remaining staying connected forever.

 Agile can be applied in Cloud by using on-demand infrastructure to enable rapid experimentation and iteration.
 Cloud-native DevOps and CI/CD tools support continuous delivery and faster feedback.
 Collaboration and analytics services in the cloud help teams adapt quickly, scale, and improve continuously.